Icon for mucho — much

 a lot, much, many (pronoun)

-Used on its own as a pronoun, standing in for a noun already mentioned or implied.
+Used on its own as a pronoun that stands in for a noun already mentioned or implied.

 a lot, much, hard, a long time (adverb)

-Used as an adverb to modify a verb — how much, how hard, or how long something happens.
+Used as an adverb that modifies a verb to say how much, how hard, or how long something happens.